-The image of our self and our capabilities are going through a daily trial: by others and by ourselves.
-It is this image which will determine where the road to our self-esteem will take us.
+The image we have about our self and our capabilities is going through a daily trial.
+Both by others and by ourselves.
+This image determines the level of our self-esteem and self-confidence.

-All the people who know us, have formed an opinion about us.
-Depending on how long or how well they know us, this opinion can be rough and trivial or polished and solid.
-Of course, an opinion is always subjective and it can be more positive or negative depending on the person’s predisposition to us.
+All the people we know, have formed an opinion about us.
+It may be rough and trivial or polished and solid, depending on how long or how well they know us.
+Of course, an opinion is always subjective.
+It can be more positive or negative depending on the person’s predisposition to us.
 It is also dynamic, which means it is subject to change.

-It’s interesting however, that not only the others have an opinion about us, but we also have an opinion about ourselves.
-Everyone has an opinion about themselves.
-Therefore, for the overall image of our self, both our own opinion and the opinion of others matters.
+It’s interesting however, that not only others have an opinion about us, but we also have an opinion about ourselves.
+Everyone has a self-opinion.
+Therefore, for the overall image of our self, both our own opinion and the opinion of others matter.

-Let’s take the simplified case shown in the diagram, where we have 4 variations: on the vertical axis the opinion of others, which can be positive or negative and respectively on the horizontal our own opinion, which can also be positive or negative:
+Consider the diagram below.
+It shows what other people think about us.
+Also, what we think about our self.
+The opinion of others about us on the vertical axis, which can be positive or negative and on the horizontal axis our self-opinion, which can also be positive or negative:

 - When the others have a positive opinion about us but our view is different, we feel insecure.
-As the others believe in us, they accordingly have high expectations.
+As other people believe in us, they accordingly have high expectations.
 On the contrary, we do not believe in our self and so we are afraid we will let them down.
-Hence, we lose steam and start to have emotions of sadness, stress and remorse.
+Hence, we lose steam and start to experience emotions of sadness, stress and remorse.

 - Finally, when both we and the others have a negative opinion about us, we become cynical.
 We may feel disappointment or even hopelessness.
 We usually adopt a style of contempt and arrogance.

-When we experience low confidence, we do not believe in our capabilities and – for exactly this reason – we do not take advantage of them.
-Then we produce poor results.
-But there is always this part of our mind which knows that we can do better and judges us for these poor results.
-Our poor performance is taken as proof that we do not have capabilities or we do not try enough, which lowers further our self-confidence.
+When we experience low confidence, we do not believe in our capabilities.
+This is the reason that we do not take advantage of them.
+So, we have poor results.
+But there is always a part in our mind which knows that we can do better.
+That part keeps criticizing us for the poor results.
+Our poor performance is taken as proof that we either do not have enough skills or we do not try enough.
+This, lowers further our self-confidence.

-A paradox which comes with low self-esteem is that the more other people praise our capabilities the more our self-esteem lowers (we go from cynical to insecure).
-This happens because of the increased differentiation between our opinion and the opinion of others.
+There is a paradox which comes with low self-esteem.
+The more other people praise our capabilities the more our self-esteem lowers (we move from cynical to insecure).
+This is the result of the greater contrast between our opinion and the opinion of others.